Hegerberg, Norway and new chapters

 When Shiels became manager in 2019 he immediately implemented two pillars of integrity and trust for his squad.
 These were non-negotiable for those who wanted to play under him.

-"From a sporting perspective they [the players] needed someone they could feel attached to and could feel a connection where they felt wanted," he said at the time.
+"From a sporting perspective [the players] needed someone they could feel attached to and could feel a connection where they felt wanted," he said at the time.

 Before Shiels' tenure Northern Ireland would have often shut up shop against the big hitters, yet a brand new style of playing out from the back caught many off guard.
-It was expansive and opened Northern Ireland up, and mistakes cost them that night, but the manager was adamant that short term pain would lead to long-term gain.
+It was expansive and opened Northern Ireland up, and mistakes cost them that night, but the manager was adamant that short-term pain would lead to long-term gain.

 "We were 3-0 down but I praised them at half-time," he added.